rizzken/PreAppointmentPatientSummary-Eval/README.md

 [Detailed Phase 3](notebooks/03_automated_evaluation.ipynb)

+## Known limitations

+- Dataset is fully synthetic and does not reflect real clinical variability
+- Manual evaluation sample size was relatively small (10 summaries)
+- No clinician validation was performed on generated summaries
+- Evaluation focused on quality and consistency rather than production performance or latency
+- Prompt robustness and regression testing across prompt versions were not explored

 ## Conclusion

 This project demonstrates a complete testing cycle for an LLM-based medical summarization feature - from data quality to manual evaluation and automated metrics.
 It highlights both the potential and current limitations of using generative AI in healthcare contexts.